 To date, only two Indian army officers have been conferred this rank.
 First conferred to Sam Manekshaw in 1973, in recognition of his service and leadership in the year 1971 during the Indo-Pakistan war.
 The second individual was Kodandera M. Cariappa.
 He was the first Indian to serve as commander-in-chief of the Indian army.

 INSIGNIA- Field marshal’s Insignia is very unique.
 It consists of national emblem over a crossed baton and sabre in a lotus blossom.
 The star insignia which comprises five golden stars over a red strip is used on car pennants, rank flags, etc.

 COLLAR PATCH- Crimson patches with five golden stars.

-A General officer is an officer of four-star rank.
-General rank has a NATO code of OF-9 and is the highest rank currently in use in the number of armies.
+A General officer is an officer of four-star ranks.
+General rank has a NATO code of OF-9 and is the highest Indian army rank currently in use in the number of armies.
 This rank is held only by the Chief of Army Staff of the Indian Army.
 The retirement age of general is 3 years as COAS or at the age of 62, whichever is earlier.

 INSIGNIA- General insignia consists of national emblem over a five-pointed star, all over a crossed baton and sabre.

 COLLAR PATCH- Crimson patches with four golden stars.